Semantic and sentiment analysis of selected Bhagavad Gita translations using BERT-based language framework: Conclusion and Future work

-In the sentiment analysis , we find that although the language and vocabulary has been vastly different, the BERT-based language model has been able to recognise the sentiments well which have been mostly similar given the different chapters of the respective translations.
+In the sentiment analysis, we find that although the language and vocabulary has been vastly different, the BERT-based language model has been able to recognise the sentiments well which have been mostly similar given the different chapters of the respective translations.
 The sentiments such as optimistic, annoyed and surprised have been the most expressed while the model also considered a significant number of verses as joking.
-In the heatmaps (Figure \ref{fig:heatmaps}), we observe that verses labelled as 'joking' have a significant overlap with "optimistic", "annoyed" and "surprise".
-We could have removed the joking label from the training data as we know that the Bhagavad Gita does not contain jokes, but it is interesting to know that due to the translation style, humour was detected in the way certain questions were asked and answered.
-We present some verses in Table \ref{tab:joking_verses} that were classified as "Joking".
-We note that these were not jokes but verses that can be considered humorous, which is based on the way experts have hand-labelled tweets during COVID-19 outbreak in 2020.
-We can note this as a major limitation since we are using hand labelled sentiments from social media as training data and applying it to a entirely different area - philosophy and religion.
 It is also interesting to find how the sentiment polarity changes for Arjuna and Lord Krishna over time, as the conversation deepens where Arjuna is pessimistic towards the beginning and then becomes optimistic with knowledge of Hindu philosophy and Karma Yoga imparted by Lord Krishna.
 Apart from the knowledge given by the philosophy of karma and dharma, the polarity of the sentiments expressed which changed over time could be a reason why the Bhagavad Gita is seen as a book of psychology, management and conflict resolution.
 The sentiments expressed by Krishna shows that with philosophical knowledge of dharma and mentor-ship, a troubled mind can get clarity for making the right decisions in times of conflict.

 The results from the semantic analysis also showed that the meaning conveyed across the different translations were similar although different language and vocabulary were used.
 Further, the keywords extracted from the different translations also showed similar terms, although in different order of importance.